Zeng Sheng: Second Sino-Japanese War

 Tsang joined the Chinese Communist Party in 1936 and was given responsibility for political organisation amongst Hong Kong–based sailors, becoming secretary of the Hong Kong seamen's trade union in 1937.
 In 1938, after the Imperial Japanese Army began an offensive in Guangdong, Tsang asked to return to China to organise a guerilla resistance force.
-The local resistance force in Huiyang commanded by Tsang was later combined with other forces to form the East River Column, which operated in Guangdong and Hong Kong during World War II with Tsang as its commander.
-Although Tsang's force had been formed with the assistance of the Kuomintang-led regular army and co-operated with Allied operations (including the rescue of British prisoners-of-war and downed Allied airmen and assisting with MI9 operations in the New Territories), because of its Communist Party political affiliation it also experienced a number of armed conflicts with Kuomintang-affiliated regulars.
+When the guerrilla unit was first established, it had no weapons, no pay, and even food was a problem.
+To solve these urgent needs, Zeng Sheng persuaded his mother to sell the few acres of land left by his father, reasoning that "when the Japanese came, we would have to run away [anyway]."
+The local resistance force in Huiyang commanded by Tsang was later combined with other forces to form the East River Column, which operated in Guangdong and Hong Kong throughout World War II with Tsang as its commander.
+Although Tsang's force had been formed with the assistance of the Kuomintang-led regular army and co-operated with Allied operations (including the rescue of British prisoners-of-wars and downed Allied airmen and assisting with MI9 operations in the New Territories), because of its Communist political affiliation, it also experienced a number of armed conflicts with Kuomintang-affiliated regulars.